Last Updated on

 Bacon Wrapped Dates stuffed with goat cheese and smothered in a simple red wine reduction, using Burgers’ Bacon!

 Sometimes, you have a dish at a restaurant that you never forget.
 The Bacon Wrapped Dates at Avenues Bistro in Kansas City is one of those dishes for me.
 It’s on their appetizer menu, and man, they are perfect.
 They’re chewy, salty, sweet, and smothered with the most incredible red wine reduction.
-I used to live within walking distance of Avenues, and would mosey over there every week for a glass of wine and those incredible Bacon Wrapped Dates.
+Luckily, I used to live within walking distance of Avenues, and would mosey over there every week for a glass of wine and those incredible Bacon Wrapped Dates.

 A few years ago, we moved to a new neighborhood, which puts me over 30 minutes away from Avenues.
 So, I was forced to sort out the recipe on my own, and I think I’ve gotten dang close to re-creating their fantastic Bacon Wrapped Dates!
 But, I made one major modification, which was that I now stuff my Bacon Wrapped Dates with Goat Cheese.
 Alternatively, you can stuff the dates with cooked chorizo or whole almonds for a change of pace!